jhanley634/testing-tools/problem/text/start_with_test/start_with_a_test.md

 Naïve processing would simply let the exception bubble up the call stack.
-If it happens often enough to be troublesome, the loop at state level might "recover" by considering current zipcode un-updateable, and simply move on to next zipcode.
+If it happens often enough to be troublesome, the loop at state level might recover by considering current zipcode un-updateable, and simply move on to next zipcode.

+# summary
+\blank

+Start your edit-debug cycle by writing a test.
+\blank

+Functions have pre- and post- conditions.
+Raise an exception if you can't deliver on the promise.

 <!---